tonirecio/minesweeper23/README.md

-# minesweeper23
+# Minesweeper23

-The classic minesweeper game built with ReactJS
+The classic minesweeper game built with ReactJS.